 6.11.3 Procedures

 Figure 6.11.3-1 below depicts the key steps of the procedure that enables data traffic to be exchanged between the UE and UPF using the MPQUIC steering functionality.
+For simplicity, the components of the MPQUIC steering functionality at the UPF are not depicted.